‘Anthem:’ EA Releases Upcoming Game’s Pre-Order Details

 EA unveiled a story trailer for its newest role-playing game, Anthem, at E3 2018.
-After the trailer was released, members of the Bioware team confirmed certain details about the much awaited rival to Activision’s Destiny.
-Gamers can now preorder the highly-anticipated game via EA’s official website.
+After the trailer was released, members of the Bioware team confirmed certain details about the much-awaited rival to Activision’s Destiny.
+Gamers can now pre-order the highly-anticipated game via EA’s official website.

 Bioware’s Anthem will be released—if there are no more delays—on February 22, 2019.
 The co-op action RPG will be available for PC, Xbox One, and PS4 gamers.
 Future Anthem players who want to dive right to start exploring Fort Tarsis and beyond immediately can pre-order the game now.